Image

 CURRENT FOCUS

-Moneka supports youth organizing in our state through the Youth Civic Infrastructure Fund, which focuses on education transformation and philanthropic innovation.
-The fund builds collaborations between non-profit organizations and schools to engage youth in their communities to affect social change.
+Moneka supports youth organizing in our state through Youth Civic Infrastructure (YCI), which focuses on education transformation and philanthropic innovation.
+YCI builds collaborations between non-profit organizations and schools to engage youth in their communities to affect social change.

 Sin Fronteras Education Partnership